About Me

 Release

 When they are produced, I will be selling these joysticks on my store.
 Because the joysticks parts are made and assembled by me, they will not be readily available.
 Another bottleneck that exists is the use of OEM parts such as the encoders, encoder PCB, and gate.
-In order to get these joysticks to as many people in the community as possible, I will be limiting joystick orders to one per customer.
-To address the shortage of OEM parts, I am willing to take donations but I will also be providing a service where I will take an OEM joystick module and “upgrade” it for a customer.
-Initially shipping will only be available to the United States.
-The release is still a work in progress and I am currently working on the logistics.
+In order to get these joysticks to as many people in the community as possible, I will also have retrofit kits available which include all the necessary 3D printed parts.
+I will also be selling other N64 controller parts in the future such as the buttons.